BEAR SUMMARY FOR THE BOW VALLEY

 Be aware of your surroundings, know how to reduce the likelihood of encounters and be prepared should an encounter take place.
 Always use caution by paying attention to signs of bear activity such as scats, tracks, and digging.
-Make lots of noise while hiking; hike in groups when possible; carry bear spray; know how to use it; and obey warnings and closures.
+Make lots of noise while hiking; hike in groups when possible; learn to use bear spray and carry it with you; and obey warnings and closures.